sydfx/inspec-generic/README.md

 ## Attributes

+## Attributes

-We will use a yml attribute file to steer the configuration on the various tools to, sort of make them more dynamic tests, we can always hardcore for more specific needs.
-I will state a couple of example here:
+We will use a JSON attribute file to steer the configuration on the various tools to, sort of make the tests more dynamic, we can always hardcode for more specific needs.

-  * `docker.ports: 1234`
-    define the expected ports.

 ## Usage